 I now say this with much trepidation.
 I say it with great fatigue.
 I say it somewhat begrudgingly.
 I say it with more than a good deal of embarrassment—not of Jesus, but of so many of his people and so much of the Church who claim to speak for him.

 Looking around at too much of what represents my faith tradition, particularly in this election season, it’s become a daily battle to make this once effortless declaration, knowing that it now automatically aligns me with those who share so little in common with the Jesus I met when I first claimed the name Christian.

-It now aligns me with bathroom bullies and politicized pulpits and white privilege and overt racism, and with bigotry toward so many groups of people who represent the “world” I grew up believing that God so loved.
+It now aligns me with bathroom bullies, politicized pulpits, white privilege, and overt racism; with bigotry toward so many groups of people who represent the “world” I grew up believing that God so loved.

 There are things that used to be a given as a follower of Jesus, that no longer are.

 For far too many people, being a Christian no longer means you need to be humble or forgiving.
 It no longer means you need a heart to serve or bring healing.
 It no longer requires compassion or mercy or benevolence.
 It no longer requires you to turn the other cheek or to love your enemies or to take the lowest place or to love your neighbor as yourself.

 And so the choices are to abandon the idea of claiming Christ altogether to avoid being deemed hateful by association in the eyes of so much of the watching world—or to reclaim the name Christian so that it once again replicates the love of Jesus in the world.

 Yes, I am a Christian, but there is a Christian I refuse to be.

 I refuse to be a Christian who lives in fear of people who look or speak or worship differently than I do.